http://www.columbiapwr.com/

 un-blocked surface area that is in direct line of sight with the

-more continuous power delivery from each WEC especially when wave
+a more continuous power delivery from each WEC especially when

-on different bodies of water during different seasons based on
+use on different bodies of water during different seasons based

 narrow width to length ratio, or it might have a wide aspect